Ultrasonic imaging in highly heterogeneous backgrounds: Preliminaries

 In this setting, $\bt[\text{\bf{u}}] \in H^{-1/2}(\Gamma_\kappa)^3$.
 For future reference, let us also define \beq\lb{compd}

 \eeq

 \paragraph*{Wellposedness.}

 Under Assumptions~\ref{tfc} and~\ref{CP}, observe that the direct scattering problem~\eqref{vk} is of Fredholm type, and thus, its wellposedness may be established by drawing from the unique continuation principles.
-See~Appendix A in the supplementary material for details.
+See~Appendix A for details.

 \paragraph*{Scattering signatures.} By deploying Betti's reciprocal theorem, one obtains the following integral representation for the scattered fields $\bv^\kappa \xxs\colon\!\!\!=\xxs \bu^\kappa -\bu^{\textrm{f}}$, $\kappa = \lbrace \circ,1,2,\ldots \rbrace$, on the specimen's boundary.